5 facts about book award scams you won’t hear anywhere else

 Don’t let others dictate what awards are prestigious or worthy based on their biased opinions.
 Every award that fulfills its promises and creates value for your unique book is a legit award and worthy of your time.

-Learn more about what you can do with your book awards in our creative book marketing blog.
+Learn more about what you can do with your book awards in our story marketing blog.